Six months with the first semi-mainstream sex robot for men.

 - It’s relatively quiet and refined for an electromechanical product that has to sensually move a 1.6-pound object vertically against friction.

-Women have been enjoying Bluetooth enabled interactive and app-controlled sex toys for several years, but will millions of men line up to own the high(ish)-tech Fleshlight Launch the same way that millions of women have embraced their high-tech toys?
-In general, men seem to be comparatively and ironically hush about stuff like this, so I wouldn’t expect word of mouth to exactly spread like wildfire.
+Women have been enjoying Bluetooth enabled interactive and app-controlled sex toys from makers such as We-Vibe and OhMiBod Blue Motion for several years, but will millions of men line up to own the high(ish)-tech Fleshlight Launch the same way that millions of women have embraced their high-tech toys?
+In general, we (guys) seem to be comparatively and ironically hush about stuff like this, so I wouldn’t expect word of mouth to exactly spread like wildfire.
 However, the fact is that millions of men have already quietly embraced static row-your-own Fleshlights—at least 8 million sold as of the last time the company published numbers, so a warm market already exists.
 But there’s actually something a bit more exciting going on here than simply animating a sex toy.
 With Bluetooth control comes the potential to connect the device to a variety of interactive experiences, including currently available VR-based adult content.
 And, although the Fleshlight Launch creators haven’t hinted at anything like this yet, I can’t help but contemplate the potential for the Launch to be connected to apps or to more cognitive control sources.
-Not to spoil the full review of the Launch, but in my experience with it so far, I feel like I’ve been given just a tiny sample of what is to come in the way of sexual technology in the future, and it there’s some seriously interesting mental stuff going on along with the physical experience when you dive into it.
+Not to spoil the full review of the Launch, but in my experience with it so far, I feel like I’ve been given just a tiny sample of what is to come in the way of sex tech in the future, and there’s some seriously interesting mental stuff going on along with the physical experience when you dive into it.

 But should you be an early adopter?
 A sample of the future is cool and all, but for $199, it needs to provide you with some present-tense thrills.
 Here’s what my experience has been like so far: